A plea deal is set to keep Bryan Kohberger locked up for life. The family of one of the Idaho victims is furious - Local News 8

 ™ & © 2025 Cable News Network, Inc., a Warner Bros.
 Discovery Company.
 All rights reserved.

-CNN’s Alisha Ebrahimji, Jim Sciutto, Jean Casarez, Lauren del Valle and Jason Kravarik contributed to this report.
+CNN’s Betul Tuncer, Alisha Ebrahimji, Jim Sciutto, Jean Casarez, Lauren del Valle and Jason Kravarik contributed to this report.